LATEST ARTICLE

 Treatment of M.leprae

 Sulphones - e.g. Dapsone (DDS) and rifampicin, are used for treatment.
 Clofazimine is given to sulphone resistant cases.
+Drugs of choice are rifampicin, dopsone, and clofazimine.

 Haw to prevention M.leprae